stargate-bukkit/Stargate-Bukkit/README.md

 - Rewrites tons of code to make it more readable and manageable
 - Implements proper snowman snow blocking, and removes the "temporary" ignoreEntrances option
 - Adds a default gate using end stone bricks and end gateway for more default diversity
+- Makes portals using end portal blocks work as expected

 #### \[Version 0.8.0.3] PseudoKnight fork